Interdisciplinary Studies: Specialization in Translational Neuroscience (PhD)

 Each student who has completed class work is required to give a research update presentation to either the home department of the mentor or as part of the research update seminar series for the Kentucky Spinal Cord Injury Research Center.
 Notification of the seminar should be dispersed to the entire Neuroscience community.

 The candidate must complete all requirements for the degree of Doctor of Philosophy within four calendar years after passing the qualifying examination.
 The dissertation should contain data sufficient for approximately three publishable manuscripts.
 Upon completion of a draft of the student's dissertation and prior to scheduling of his/her defense, the student must distribute a copy to each Advisory Committee member.
 The committee will have two weeks to read and approve the completed draft of the dissertation or recommend major changes that need to be completed prior to scheduling a defense date.

 Once the dissertation is approved by the committee, the student will schedule a Dissertation Defense and distribute an edited copy to each committee member.
-The School of Interdisciplinary and Graduate Studies requires that an announcement of the defense be made at least two weeks prior to the scheduled date.
+The Graduate School requires that an announcement of the defense be made at least two weeks prior to the scheduled date.
 The defense will consist of a public oral presentation (approximately 45 minutes in length) of the research completed during the student’s graduate training.
 Non-committee members in the audience will be allowed to ask questions.
 The general audience will then be dismissed and the student will defend the dissertation before the committee.
 Upon completion, a written report stating the outcome of the defense will be completed by each committee member and will become a permanent part of the student’s record.

 Approval by the majority of Advisory Committee members will signify successful completion of the PhD degree.